 If your cluster was created in Azure Databricks platform version 2.70 or earlier, there is no autostart: jobs scheduled to run on terminated clusters will fail.

 To save cluster resources, you can terminate a cluster.
 A terminated cluster cannot run notebooks or jobs, but its configuration is stored so that it can be reused (or—in the case of some types of jobs—autostarted) at a later time.
 You can manually terminate a cluster or configure the cluster to automatically terminate after a specified period of inactivity.
 Azure Databricks records information whenever a cluster is terminated.
+When the number of terminated clusters exceeds 150, the oldest clusters are deleted.

 When you run a job on a New Job Cluster (which is usually recommended), the cluster terminates and is unavailable for restarting when the job is complete.
 On the other hand, if you schedule a job to run on an Existing All-Purpose Cluster that has been terminated, that cluster will autostart.